143kk/md_notes/java.md

 - `protected`: accessible in the **package** and all subclasses
 - `package`: accessible in the package, the **default** modifier

+The `protected` modifier needs a bit more description when inheritance come into play.
+The following rule edited from [cppreference.org](http://en.cppreference.com/w/cpp/language/access#Protected_member_access) applies in Java:

+> A protected member of a class is only accessible to the **current package** as well as
+>
+> - to the members of that class;
+> - to the members of any derived class of that class, but only when the class of the object through which **the protected member is accessed is that derived class or a derived class of that derived class**.

+That's also the reason why you cannot simply invoke the `clone` method, which is mentioned in the next few chapters.

 ## 5.2 `Object`: The Cosmic Superclass

 In Java, only the values of primitive types(numbers, characters, and boolean values) are not objects and every class extends `Object`.